90 minutes are short

 To be clear: I understand all the criticisms, I have a lot of sympathy for idealistic ideas.
 However, you can only discuss the topic if you have informed yourself about what I think is best about your own experience.
 That is why advertising for me and critical distance are in no way mutually exclusive, as it is in that Article is aptly called by Mr. Israel.

 Other industries, other views

-Media people should be more self-critical, I learned in another event of the media forum "Campaigns and Destinies".
-ME would also have to take greater account of what is going on in other industries and that other people tick very differently.
+Media people should be more self-critical, I learned in another event of the media forum “Campaigns and Destinies”.
+ME would also have to take more account of what's going on in other industries and that other people tick differently.